 \section{Abstract}

-In this paper, we study the existence of high dimensional closed smooth manifolds whose rational homotopy type resembles that of a projective plane.
+In this paper, we study the existence of high-dimensional, closed, smooth manifolds whose rational homotopy type resembles that of a projective plane.
 Applying rational surgery, the problem can be reduced to finding possible Pontryagin numbers satisfying the Hirzebruch signature formula and a set of congruence relations, which turns out to be equivalent to finding solutions to a system of Diophantine equations.

-\section{introduction}
+\section{Introduction}

 There are four kinds of projective planes, the well-known real, complex, quaternionic and octonionic projective planes.
 There does not exist any higher dimensional closed manifold having the topological structure of a projective plane.
-More precisely, for $n>8$, there does not exist any simply-connetced $2n$-dimensional closed manifold $M$ such that
+More precisely, for $n>8$, there does not exist any simply-connected $2n$-dimensional closed manifold $M$ such that

 This fact is a consequence of the well-known Hopf Invariant One Theorem.
-Suppose there is such a manifold $M^{2n}$ for $n>8$, then there must exist a Morse function with minimal number of critical points which gives a CW complex $X=e^0 \cup e^{n} \cup_\phi e^{2n}$ that is homotopy equivalent to $M$.
-This indicates the existence of a Hopf invariant 1 attaching map $\phi: S^{2n-1}\rightarrow S^{n}$.
-But the only such maps are the Hopf fibrations $S^{2k-1} \rightarrow S^k$ for $k=1,2,4,8$.
+If there were such a manifold $M^{2n}$ for $n>8$, then there would have to exist a Morse function with minimal number of critical points, giving a CW complex $X=e^0 \cup e^{n} \cup_\phi e^{2n}$ that is homotopy equivalent to $M$.
+This would require the existence of a Hopf invariant 1 attaching map $\phi: S^{2n-1}\rightarrow S^{n}$.
+But the only such maps are homotopic to the Hopf fibrations $S^{2k-1} \rightarrow S^k$ for $k=1,2,4,8$.

-Ignoring torsion, we ask if any rational analogs of projective plane exist in higher dimension.
-This paper proves the following result
+Ignoring torsion, we ask if any rational analogs of projective planes exist in higher dimension.
+This paper proves the following result.